How does the stock market work?

 But whatever you're buying, one of the benefits of using an online trading platform is that it allows you to view and manage all of your shares and investments (known as your 'portfolio') all in one place.

-The other advantage of investment platforms is they remove the barriers to entry historically associated with buying shares, so they are particularly popular with those starting out who want to learn about the stock market by trading. eToro has a virtual stock market which is great for practising without risk (see our guide to stock market investing for more).
+The other advantage of investment platforms is they remove the barriers to entry historically linked with buying shares, so they are particularly popular with those starting out who want to learn about the stock market by trading. eToro has a virtual stock market which is great for practising without risk (see our guide to stock market investing for more).

 Before you open a real trading account with any platform or broker, make sure you understand the fees involved in the service.
 Charges vary from platform to platform, so do your research before signing up (more on this later).